Latest

 1. Rinse the citrus fruit under running water.

-3. Enjoy as a snack or add to water for a refreshing drink!
+3. Enjoy as a snack or add to water for a refreshing, breath-friendly drink!

-- Pair citrus with yogurt for a nutritious snack.
+• Pair citrus with yogurt for a double dose of breath-freshening benefit.

 FAQs:

-- How can I store citrus fruits?
-Store them in a cool, dry place or refrigerate for prolonged freshness.
+• How can I store citrus fruits?
+Room temperature is fine for up to a week; refrigerate for longer freshness.

 Note: We aim to provide accurate product links, but some may occasionally expire or become unavailable.
 If this happens, please search directly on Amazon for the product or a suitable alternative.